 Create an Object Storage key

-Provisions a new Object Storage key for authenticating to the Object Storage S3 API.
+Provisions a new Object Storage key for authentication.
 A successful request triggers an obj_access_key_create event.

 📘